Swara-id/ml/README.md

 ## How to use this Project

+**1. Dataset Folder Structure**
-1. First you need to reorganize the image dataset to follow the dataset folder structure bellow.
+   First you need to reorganize your image dataset to follow the dataset folder structure bellow.
    Your_Dataset_Folder
    ``````Shell
    |--Folder_Label_A